10 FAST FACTS ABOUT ME

 - Entered public school in The Bronx as a non-English speaker.

-Her father was a Veteran, having served in the U.S. Army in the Korean War as a psychologist treating soldiers with post-war trauma.
+My father was a Veteran, having served in the U.S. Army in the Korean War as a psychologist treating soldiers with post-war trauma.

 Anyone who knows me personally knows that I am fiercely protective of my community.
 And that I love this country.